openalea/lpy/doc/user/turtle.rst

 .. code-block:: python

-	Axiom : F_F!F 	#At the beginning, the cylinder has a width of 0.1 (default) then 1.1 and finally it comes back to 0.1
+	Axiom: F_ _ _F!F!F 	#At the beginning, the cylinder has a width of 0.1 (default) then 3.1, then 2.1 and finally 1.1

 +---------------------------------+
 | .. image:: ../_images/width.png |